PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 ### Attachments

-Like the images, these folders need to be copied on the new server:
+Like the images, these folders needs to be copied on the new server:

 -   /download (Contains product attachments)